Unveiling the Dynamical Genesis of Quantum Entanglement in Linear Systems: Internal causality breaking in the reduced subsystem evolution: Solving the exact influence functional path integrals with stationary paths for the subsystem dynamics

-subjected to the boundary conditions $z_1(t_0)=z_{1i}$, $z^\ast_1(t)=z^\ast_{1f}$, $z'_1(t)=z'_{1f}$ and ${z'_1}^\ast(t_0)={z'_{1i}}^\ast$, where $t_0 \le \tau \le t$.
 Because $\chi^{ }_1({\tau'}) = z^{ }_1(\tau') \!-\! {z'_1}(\tau')$, Eq.~(\ref{eom-1}) shows that the forward and backward paths are all mixed together.
 Combining the solutions of Eq.~(\ref{eom-1}) with the solutions of Eqs.~(\ref{sol-z2,z2*})-(\ref{sol-z2',z2'*}) for mode 2, it shows that the forward and backward paths of mode 2 are mixed as well.
-As one can see, Eqs.~(\ref{eom-z1}) and (\ref{eom-z1*}) [also Eqs.~(\ref{eom-z'1}) and (\ref{eom-z'1*})] are no longer conjugated each other.
-In other words, we start with a unitary evolution formulation for the two-mode coupling system but the unitary evolution is broken down when we look at the dynamical evolution of each mode.
-This is indeed a general consequence for open quantum systems, namely for any composite quantum system (a system consists of two or more subsystems), the dynamical evolution of each individual quantum subsystem must be non-unitary \cite{TZ2008,JZ2010,LZ2012,LZ2018,Zhang2019,HZ2022b}.
+As one can see, Eqs.~(\ref{eom-z1}) and (\ref{eom-z1*}) [also Eqs.~(\ref{eom-z'1*}) and (\ref{eom-z'1})] are no longer conjugated each other.
+In other words, we start with a unitary evolution formulation for the two-mode coupling system but the unitarity is broken when we look at the dynamical evolution of each individual mode.
+Here, breaking unitary simply means that the equations of motion for the variable $z_1(\tau)$ and $z^*_1(\tau)$ are no longer conjugated each other.
+In fact, breaking unitary is indeed a general consequence for open quantum systems, namely for any open quantum system, its dynamical evolution must be non-unitary because the openness of the system can cause dissipation and fluctuations which cannot be unitary.
+The above equations of motion indicates further that for any finite composite system (consisting of even only two subsystems or two particles, where there exists no dissipation as we will shown later), the quantum dynamical evolution of each subsystem also cannot be unitary as long as they coupled each other.